kevgo/cucumber-sort/README.md

 </a>

+Everything below
+<code type="workspace/existing-file-with-content" filename=".cucumber-sort-order" partial-match>#
-Everything below `# UNKNOWN STEPS` are Gherkin steps that _cucumber-sort_ can see but doesn't know how to order.
+UNKNOWN STEPS</code> are Gherkin steps that _cucumber-sort_ can see but doesn't know how to order.
 Let's arrange the steps in this file the way we want them to occur in our recipes. <a type="workspace/new-file">We change file **.cucumber-sort-order** to look like this:

 ```sh
 # TOOLS